Likelihood-Based Heterogeneity Inference Reveals Non-Stationary Effects in Biohybrid Cell-Cargo Transport: Non-stationarity of the system

 The results in Fig.~\ref{fig:fluc_results} show that the system is indeed not stationary but transient.
-The mean as well as the variance of the heterogeneity distribution decrease over the first two hours of the experiment before becoming much more stable during the second two hours.
-The dynamics in~$\vec{\theta}$-space with their uncertainties depicted in Fig.~\ref{fig:fluc_results}a show that the change in the first half of the experiment is indeed a significant, systematic shift rather than random fluctuations.
+The mean and the variance of the heterogeneity distribution decrease over the first two hours of the experiment before becoming much more stable during the second two hours.
+The dynamics in~$\vec{\theta}$ space with their uncertainties depicted in Fig.~\ref{fig:fluc_results}(a) show that the change in the first half of the experiment is indeed a significant, systematic shift rather than random fluctuations.
 During the second half, there is a large overlap of the uncertainties of the estimates.
 This indicates that the system has reached a quasi-stationary state.
-In Fig.~\ref{fig:fluc_results}b we can see that the heterogeneity distribution estimated from the full dataset constitutes a midpoint between the distributions inferred at the beginning and the end of the experiment.
+In Fig.~\ref{fig:fluc_results}(b), we can see that the heterogeneity distribution estimated from the full dataset constitutes a midpoint between the distributions inferred at the beginning and the end of the experiment.
+The results above are robust against the changes of the window duration \cite{noteSI}.

 The drop in the average of the distribution means that the diffusion coefficient of the beads decreases over time.
-One important factor is probably the accumulation of cells around the beads which is also visible in the raw footage from the microscope~\cite{noteSI}.
+One important factor is probably the accumulation of cells around the beads, which is also visible in the raw footage from the microscope~\cite{noteSI}.
 The accumulation arises due to the unspecific adhesion of \textit{D.~discoideum} cells~\cite{Loomis2012} to the beads and, moreover, cells prefer structured environments with more contact area over flat surfaces~\cite{Arcizet2012}.
 Such an accumulation has several effects.
 The more cells are attached to a bead, the more the forces, which cells exert on the bead, cancel each other.
 Furthermore, it is less likely for a single cell to pull the bead off all other cells and move it by a larger distance.
 Both effects decrease the effective diffusion constant of the bead.
 Another aspect is that the maximum number of cells around a bead is limited by the steric repulsion of cells.
-Thus, the accumulation will naturally saturate at some density which is similar for all beads.
+Thus, the accumulation will naturally saturate at some density, which is similar for all beads.
 This decreases the contribution of cell density fluctuations to the variability of the dynamics of the beads, explaining the reduced variance.